What is a plug-in hybrid, or PHEV?

-Driven gently, PHEVs can typically run for 20 to 30 miles on electric power, after which the internal-combustion engine takes over.
-But some more recently launched models, such as the BMW X5 and Mercedes GLE plug-in hybrids, are stretching this range to over 50 miles or more.
+Driven gently, PHEVs can typically run for 20 to 30 miles or more on electric power, after which the internal-combustion engine takes over.
+Some of the most recently launched models, such as the BMW X5 and Mercedes GLE plug-ins, are stretching this range to over 50 miles or more.

 However, the battery doesn’t have to be empty for the engine to come on.
 This can happen if the electric motor is too cold or too hot, or when features that draw a lot of power such as the heater or air-conditioning are turned on.

 Advantages and disadvantages of plug-in hybrids (PHEVs)

 Plug-in hybrids address one of the big concerns buyers have about electric vehicles, which is battery range.
 Many looking to switch to an electric car may be worried about how far they can get in a pure-electric car and the time it takes to recharge the batteries fully.

 With a PHEV, as mentioned above, the internal-combustion engine takes over from the electric motor when the battery runs down.
 But many UK motorists' daily commute and errands could easily be done in electric mode.
 And when it comes to longer trips, you don’t have to worry about the batteries running out, as the car automatically switches to the internal-combustion engine.

 However, there are a few drawbacks.
 Because plug-in hybrids effectively have two different powertrains, they weigh more than conventional cars.
 This has an effect on ride quality, with plug-in hybrids often feeling heavier and harsher than purely internal-combustion-engined vehicles, especially on poorer roads.

 It can also be difficult to achieve the claimed fuel-economy figures for plug-in hybrids, which frequently run well into three figures.
 Depending on your driving style, distances covered and how easily you can top the battery up in the evening, you may see closer to 30 or 40mpg.

 Are PHEVs tax-free?